HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/sitebuilder/deploy_site_builder/sitebuilder_access_admins.md

     2. Click **Virtual Resources**.

-## Assign administrator access to the Site Builder portlet
+## Assigning Administrator access to the Site Builder portlet

 1. Log in to the portal as an administrator.